SLCCE/welcome-to-computing/Instructions/1-WelcomeToSLCCE.md

 ## Our Mission

 ## Contact
-Should you have any questions regarding the contents of this workshop, please contact Jaden Levy, CSC Chair, at jmlevy2@ncsu.edu.
+Should you have any questions regarding the contents of this workshop, please contact the CSC Committee at slcce.ncsu.csc@gmail.com.